Miguel26-pixel/FEUP_COMP/README.md

 Finally, less than comparisons are optimized whenever 0 is on the right side, through the usage of the `iflt` instruction.

 Even though these classes behave as expected, we feel that we could have created a proper class-based framework for the translation of instructions instead of a direct instruction-to-string translation.
 This would have enabled us to have a better codebase, but time constraints did not allow us to implement this.

 ## Best features
 In terms of the base language, we added support for the `||` ("or") operator and for local variable declarations after statements (the original grammar forced all declarations to appear at the top of the method body).

+At the semantic level, we added two extra checks, detailed above, related with method duplication detection and class name mismatch.

 In terms of the code architecture, we are confident that our pipeline is simple and robust, capable of detecting edge case errors and generating code for very complex expressions, in correct order.
 We built a strong base which can be painlessly used to support some modern `Java` syntax sugars.